Hammertoe Treatment

 If your hammertoe is the result of diabetes, arthritis, or any other health condition, part of your treatment plan will be to address the contributing illness as well.
 All-over health is a critical part of having healthy feet and our doctors want you to live the healthiest life possible.

-When your hammertoes have reached a stage where conservative treatment is not enough, then hammertoe surgery is the best solution.
 If you live in the downtown New York City area, our podiatrists are poised to give you the best surgical solution for your hammertoes with the fastest recovery time and the least amount of pain.
-Hammertoe surgery options include:

-Proximal Interphalangeal (PIP) joint fusion: This is the most common hammertoe procedure.
+Hammertoe surgery options include: Proximal Interphalangeal (PIP) joint fusion: This is the most common hammertoe procedure.
 In this surgery, the toe is straightened, stabilized and the bones are permanently fused together so they cannot slip out of position again.

-Tendon Transfer: It’s the tendon in your toe that is responsible for pulling it into correct position.
+Tendon Transfer: It’s the tendon in your toe that is responsible for pulling it into the correct position.
 If the tendon is in the wrong place, it can be pulling on the toe incorrectly.
 By transferring the tendon to a different position, the toe is pulled straighter and muscle weakness is addressed.

 Joint resection: Joint resection involves removing part or all of the joint to relieve symptoms and to help straighten the toe.
 During this surgery there may also be some shaping and removing of ligaments, tendons, and bone for the best results.

-Amputation: Obviously not a primary course of action, amputation of all or part of the toe is the best solution in rare situations.
 People who have this surgery often report positive surgical outcomes and relief from their chronic pain but this is, again, a procedure used in very rare situations when other options fail.

-What to Expect When Having Mallet or Hammertoe Surgery at Downtown Podiatry Physicians
+What to expect when having mallet or hammertoe surgery at Downtown Podiatry Physicians

 Before your surgery, your doctor will discuss the procedure in detail.
 This gives you a chance to ask any questions you might have.
 It also lets the doctor know more about your lifestyle, activity level, and overall health so you can have a customized treatment plan.
+Before surgery.

 Before you schedule surgery, it’s important that you have arranged for transportation home from your procedure.
 The night before surgery, you will be asked to cease eating and drinking to prepare your body for the anesthesia.
-You might want to prepare clothing that’s comfortable and easy to get in and out of.

-You will be asked to arrive an hour or two before surgery for preparation.
 During this time there will be some additional paperwork to complete and you will once again walk through the procedure with your surgery team.
-Most hammer toe surgeries are performed on an outpatient basis.
+Most hammertoe surgeries are performed on an outpatient basis.

-Hammer surgeries are typically performed with local anesthesia, which is a numbing agent for the toe and surrounding region.
+Hammertoe surgeries are typically performed with local anesthesia, which is a numbing agent for the toe and surrounding region.
 There is also a relaxing anesthesia that’s given to help you feel comfortable during the procedure.

 You will not be able to drive home after your surgery.
 This no-driving order will be in place for several days post-surgery.
 It’s best to check with your doctor to see when they believe you’ll be able to drive safely.

 You’ll receive a boot to protect your foot after surgery and that boot should remain on as much as possible.
-You may also want to arrange your home so it’s easy for you to move about bumping into objects.
-Crutches, a walker, wheelchair, or leg scooter may be provided, but they’re not always necessary.
+You may also want to arrange your home so it’s easy for you to move about without bumping into objects.

-Your medical team will schedule a series of appointments for you after your surgery to make sure you’re progressing as expected and to prevent complications.
-These appointments are very important and will include x-rays, dressing changes, exercises to begin working on range of motion, pain medications if necessary, and could include splinting or a toe spacers.
+These appointments are very important and will include x-rays, dressing changes, exercises to begin working on range of motion, pain medications if necessary, and could include splinting or toe spacers.